vladbph/cymatix-doc/README.md

 .regex
     &and:\b(as well as|and also)\b
 ```
 It is direct replacement of words in the utterance to simplify training sets.
-You can use this aproatch to prevent your training set to be extremely large.
+You can use this approach to prevent your training set to be extremely large.

 ## Lookup lables
 ```